Lynn T. Landmesser

-Lynn T. Landmesser (born November 30, 1943) is a biologist from Santa Ana, California.
+Lynn T. Landmesser (30 November 1943 – 29 November 2024) was a biologist from Santa Ana, California.

 Landmesser received her bachelor's degree in 1965 and her master's degree in 1969 in zoology while attending the University of California Los Angeles.
 She is known for her developmental neuroscience research, particularly in relation to the spinal cord and how spinal motor circuits form.